Fred B. Powers, lll

 Don Zinn serves as Vice President of Executive Search at StevenDouglas, and is based out of the firm’s Westchester County, NY office.
 He is a member of the firm’s Operations, Sales & Marketing, Supply Chain, Finance and HR practices.
 A CEO and entrepreneur with over 30 years sales, management and hiring experience, Don is focused on helping organizations grow through people-focused management.
 He is a frequent speaker and author of many articles about turnover, employee selection and satisfaction, and entrepreneurship.
 He has founded 7 companies, raised over $25 million in private and venture equity, sold 3 companies and has been an Inc. 500 winner and a finalist in the E&Y Entrepreneur of the Year Award.
 In the world of search, Don is functionally focused on operational leadership that includes: the “go-to-market” side of client talent requirements: sales leadership, individual contributors, and sales support searches as well as a similar array on the marketing side – from digital and social media marketing to marketing leadership, the entire supply chain management side of operations up to the COO role, CFO, VP Finance, Director FP&A and Controller searches in both the private and public sector, with a focus on family businesses and PE/VC funded companies, HR leadership – CHRO, CPO, VP HR, Director Labor Relations, Director Compensation, HR Business partner searches, tapping into his alumni network from Cornell while applying his real-life experience leading the people part of organizations he has founded and run.
 Prior to joining StevenDouglas, Don was a top producing Partner at Jobplex, A DHR International Company.
 Don also previously served as co-founder and Managing Partner of Exigent Search Partners, a boutique search firm based in Tarrytown, NY.
 Don has over a decade of executive, management and sales search experience with clients ranging from early stage entrepreneurial ventures, PE funded high growth companies, family business and Fortune 100 giants.
 Don focuses on helping client companies to scale to the next level and successfully fill out their management teams with optimal talent and fit.
 His experience as CEO and COO, with a focus on building both the operational management (COO, CFO, CHRO etc.) and the go-to-market (sales and marketing) teams of several venture funded tech companies has aided in the development and success of his executive search career.
 Don holds a BS in Industrial & Labor Relations from Cornell University and an MBA from New York University.
 Don serves as VP/Treasurer of the Board of Directors of the Cornell ILR Alumni Association, is a Board Member of the Mt Vernon Boys & Girls Club and is a volunteer and former long-term board member for the Maria Fareri Children’s Hospital, Valhalla, New York.

 Mario is the President and Co-Founder of Bruni & Campisi Plumbing, and Bruni & Campisi Energy & Conservation Services, LLC.
 Mario was born and raised in White Plains, New York, where he and his brothers (Frank & James) were exposed to the Rangers Boys & Girls Club at a young age.
 After attending college in Ithaca, New York followed by New York City, he returned, married Carolyn Hoehn (from Evansville, Indiana; American Airlines-ret.) and co-founded Bruni & Campisi Plumbing – Heating – Air Conditioning, Inc., a licensed Plumbing, Heating and Air Conditioning and Standby Power Generator company serving customers in Westchester and lower Fairfield County, Connecticut.
 Mario has been a member of the Board of Directors of the Boys & Girls Club of Mount Vernon since 2006, and serves as the Chairman of the Facilities Committee.
 Mr. Bruni serves on several boards, including the Westchester County Plumbing License Board, Independent Master Plumbers of Westchester (Former President), Windy Hill Skating Club, Greenwich, CT (Former President), and Air Conditioning Contractors of America.
-Mario is a graduate of White Plains High School, Ithaca College, and Columbia University.
+Mario attended White Plains High School, Ithaca College, Columbia University, and The New School for Social Research.
 Mario and his wife Carolyn have two sons, Mauro & Keith.

 Jayson A. Brustman